stefanlatinovic/fullstack-polygon-id-vc-gated-dapp/server/README.md

 ## Server functionality

-- Allows [Socket.io polling](https://socket.io/docs/v3/how-it-works/) to emit session specific events back to connected clients
+- Emit session specific events back to connected clients by using [WebSocket](https://github.com/gorilla/websocket) protocol

 - Generates a [Query Based Request](https://0xpolygonid.github.io/tutorials/verifier/verification-library/request-api-guide/#query-based-request) in the form of a QR code that the user can scan to prove they own a credential that satisfies certain requirements.
 It also specifies the callback endpoint for verification